google/ground-platform/baobab/README.md

 syntax:

 -   **Populate a Table (Create Record)**:
-    -   *ODK Concept*: Form configured to create a new entity.
+    -   *XForms Concept*: Form configured to create a new entity.
     -   *XLSForm Mapping*:
         -   `entities` sheet: `list_name` specified, `create_condition`
             (optional).
         -   `survey` sheet: Target fields use the `save_to` column to populate table attributes.
 -   **Update a Table (Update Record)**:
-    -   *ODK Concept*: Form configured to update an existing entity.
+    -   *XForms Concept*: Form configured to update an existing entity.
     -   *XLSForm Mapping*:
         -   `survey` sheet: Select question using `select_one_from_file <table_name>.csv`.